You’ve probably seen Santa Claus; but have you ever seen the Easter Bunny?

 As a small child, I enjoyed visiting Santa at a local department store at Christmastime.
 My parents would take me downtown to the jolly bearded man in the red suit.
 I felt comfortable climbing into his lap, telling him my wish list and receiving a gift along with his encouraging words.
 He was friendly, predictable and safe.

 Imagine my excitement when one Spring I learned that the Easter Bunny would be at the same department store.
-Neither my family nor I had ever seen the Easter Bunny.
+Neither I nor my family had ever seen the Easter Bunny.
 I had seen white rabbits.
 Those cute, cuddly little bunnies seemed so warm and innocent.
 I looked forward for some time to seeing the real Easter Bunny.

 Finally, the big day came.
 My father took me to the store that afternoon.
 When we reached the Bunny’s floor, I was shocked.
 Before me was a human-sized hare with big eyes and large, floppy ears.
 The creature walked on two legs like a human.
 He talked.